 cover.webp

-The good news is that these problems are easy to fix with a few simple changes.
+The good news is every one of these problems is avoidable.
+With a few simple fixes, brushing with braces becomes much easier — and the smile stays right on track.
 At Premier Dentistry in Gresham, OR, we help families like yours every day.
 We are here for you from the first appointment to the day your braces come off.

 Questions?
 Call us at (503) 667‐1184!